 Branches have a single delivery from a 3rd party delivery provider who operates from one of our warehouses.
 The nature of our deliveries means that can be carried out by the driver without interaction with our colleagues.
 This enables us to keep social distance from the driver.
 Drivers using the welfare failicited will thoroughly wash their hands

-Car Park Marshals (CPM) are in place to support ‘non contact’ ordering and help maintain social distancing.
+Car Park Marshals (CPM) can be utilised if there is specific local need.
+These operatives support ‘no contact’ ordering and help maintain social distancing.
 Depending on the model, the CPM can check stock, direct customers to catalogues queue and control access to the branch or queue.

 Refund policy amended to avoid contact with clothes or items that require two person lifts

 In busy periods, customers will be asked to wait in their vehicles

 Any branches using V3 will have perspex screens installed on counter

 Any colleagues returning to work should be given a full induction which includes our social distancing principles and any business unit safe ways of working guidance on our new operating models

 Children are permitted to visit branches on the understanding that their parents will ensure they comply with social distancing principles.
 If these principles are not adhered to, the family will be asked to leave